Jeremiah821/jeremiah/analysis/data-ideas.md

 Jeremiah 46:28 - "Fear not, O Israel, for I am with you."
 Jeremiah 52:31-34 - God's faithfulness through judgment and eventual restoration.

+- Include a `README.md` with a clear project description, installation instructions, and usage examples.
+- Consider a `.gitignore` file to exclude unnecessary files and directories (e.g., compiled code, temporary files).